nyarly/word-bloom/README.txt

 == INSTALLATION:

-  gem sources -a http://gems.github.com sudo gem install peterc-whatlanguage
+  gem sources -a http://gems.github.com sudo gem install word-bloom

   To test, go into irb, then:

-  require 'whatlanguage'
+  require 'word-bloom'
   "Je suis un homme".language

 == LICENSE:

 (The MIT License)

+Copyright (c) 2012 Judson Lester
-Copyright (c) 2007-2008 Peter Cooper
+Original Copyright (c) 2007-2008 Peter Cooper

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the